 decreased until term.
 The CFTR protein was first detected in the cytoplasm of undifferentiated epithelial cells.
 Before mid-gestation, the immunostaining was strongly positive in bronchi, in sub-mucosal glands, and in lung parenchyma.
 Then, it became localized to the apical zone of the epithelial cells.
 This pattern correlated with differentiation during the second half of gestation.
 The main difference observed between normal and CF fetuses was a 3-week delay in detectability of the CFTR protein expression in the latter until 15 weeks of gestation.
 These results support the hypothesis of an early functional change.
 Abnormal fetal lung CFTR protein regulation could give rise to a predisposition to the post-natal inflammatory changes of the airways that characterize CF disease.

-Professor Claude Ferec (figure 11) is a leading European CF researcher based at the Laboratoire de Genetique Moleculaire, CHRU2 de Brest.
+Professor Claude Ferec (fig. 42) is a leading European CF researcher based at the Laboratoire de Genetique Moleculaire, CHRU2 de Brest.

 Massie J, Forbes R, Dusart D, Bankier A, Delatycki MB.
 Community-wide screening for cystic fibrosis carriers could replace newborn screening for the diagnosis of cystic fibrosis.
 J Paediatr Child H 2007; 43:721-723.[PubMed]